Theoretical Guarantees for Permutation-Equivariant Quantum Neural Networks: Results

 \begin{lemma}[Invariance from equivariance] A loss function of the form in Eq.~\eqref{eq_loss} is $G$-invariant if its composed of a $G$-equivariant QNN and measurement. \end{lemma}

+A proof of this Lemma along with that of the following Lemmas and Theorems are presented in Supplementary Methods 2 and 3.

-\section{$S_n$-Equivariant QNNs and measurements}
+\subsection{$S_n$-Equivariant QNNs and measurements}

 In the previous section we have described how to build generic G-invariant models.
-We now specialize to the case where $G$ is the \textit{symmetric group} $S_n$, and where $R$ is the \textit{qubit-defining} representation of $S_n$, i.e., the one permuting qubits
+We now specialize to the case where $G$ is the symmetric group $S_n$, and where $R$ is the qubit-defining representation of $S_n$, i.e., the one permuting qubits which for any $\pi\in S_n$ acts as

 Following Definitions~\ref{def:equivariance} and~\ref{def:equivariant_QNN}, the first step towards building $S_n$-equivariant QNNs is defining $S_n$-equivariant generators for each layer.
-In the Methods section we describe how such operators can be obtained, but here we will restrict our attention to the following \textit{set of generators}
+In the Methods section we describe how such operators can be obtained, but here we will restrict our attention to the following set of generators

-where $\chi_j$, with $\chi=X,Y,Z$, denotes a Pauli operator acting on the $j$-th qubit.
-In Fig.~\ref{fig:fig-ansatz} we show an example of an $L=3$ layered $S_n$-equivariant QNN acting on $n=4$ qubits.
-In addition, we will consider observables in the Pauli $x$-basis from the following \textit{set of measurements} It is straightforward to see that any $H_l\in\GC$ and $O\in \MC$ will commute with $R(\pi)$ for any $\pi\in S_n$.